In 2011, tuition for full-time College of the Siskiyous students was $1,380 a year for in-state students and $11,340 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at College of the Siskiyous.

-Room and board at College of the Siskiyous is $9,010 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the school dining halls.
+Room and board at College of the Siskiyous costs $9,050 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the College of the Siskiyous's on-campus cafeterias and dining facilities.

-There may be additional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Many schools offer resources for students with financial need to get help covering these costs.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools have ways for students who may struggle to participate because of cost can get help covering these costs.

-The cost of transportation in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you own a car, or are you planning to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+The cost of transportation in college can really vary.
+Will you take a subway, car or an airplane to get to school?
+Will you need to pay to park on-campus?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or are you planning to use public transportation?
+All of these factors can make a big difference in your transportation budget.

-Where are a college is located can also have a big effect on your transportation budget.
+A school's location can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city could be expensive, but there may be more buses, trains and affordable flights to actually get to school.
-College of the Siskiyousis located in a rural setting in California.
+On the flip side, transportation in an urban area is often costly, but there may be more buses, trains or affordable flights to actually get to school.
+The College of the Siskiyous campus is located in a rural area in California.

 What will the cost of attending College of the Siskiyous be?
 Here is a breakdown of tuition and expenses.